 Long-term bladder irritation and inflammation, such as that caused by infections and bladder or kidney stones, make it more likely for someone to develop bladder cancer.
 People with spinal cord injuries are at risk of both chronic infections and kidney stones.
 A parasitic infection called schistosomiasis increases the risk of squamous cell carcinoma.
 This infection is rare in the United States but common in the Middle East.

-- Age: You are most likely to develop bladder cancer after age 70.
+People with bladder cancer are most likely to develop the disease after age 70.

 Men are more likely than women to develop bladder cancer.
 Overall, the chance that men will develop this cancer during their life is about one in 27.
 For women, the chance is about one in 89.